seantauber/seantauber/README.md

 - [NEWBIE0413/gemini-gpt-hybrid](https://github.com/NEWBIE0413/gemini-gpt-hybrid) - hello.
 - [567-labs/instructor](https://github.com/567-labs/instructor) - structured outputs for llms.
 - [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
-- [photon-hq/flux](https://github.com/photon-hq/flux) - An open-source CLI for deploying LangChain agents to iMessage in seconds.
 - [SamsungSAILMontreal/TinyRecursiveModels](https://github.com/SamsungSAILMontreal/TinyRecursiveModels)

 ## How to Implement This Landing Page On Your Own GitHub